scrabbletank/farhome-rules/rulesdoc.md

 ### Spell Schools

-There are 3 schools of magic: arcane, curse, and divine.
+There are 4 schools of magic: arcane, curse, divine, and druidic.
 Each school uses its own proficiency score and you must be trained in the spell school before you can add to them.
 Training can come from background feats, basic feats, or during character creation.

 ### Weapons